cs1302uga/cs1302-ce05/README.md

 1. Make sure you are still in the `cs1302-ce05` directory.
 Write the command to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.
-Be sure to write the full command in your notes.
+Be sure to write the full command in your notes, specifying the `-d`, `-sourcepath`, and `-subpackages` options.
-   What do the `-d`, `-sourcepath`, and `-subpackages` options mean?
+   What do each of these options mean?

 1. Verify that files were generated and placed in the `doc` directory before continuing.